-When it comes to rainfall and humidity levels, Florida is one of the wettest in the nation.
-Although we love the climate here most of the time, we see our fair share of stormy weather.
-Of course, it’s during hot, humid weather our amazing air conditioners work their hardest to keep us cool.
-No matter how much you crank down your thermostat, it can be a challenge staying comfortable.
+Regarding rainfall and humidity levels, Florida is one of the wettest in the nation.
+Although we mostly love the climate here, we see our fair share of stormy weather.
+Of course, our excellent air conditioners work their hardest to keep us cool during hot, humid weather.

-With all of our hot and wet conditions, you have to wonder about the effects the weather has on our air conditioners.
+With all of our hot and wet conditions, you have to wonder about the weather’s effects on our air conditioners.
 Luckily, AC units are designed to handle the elements to a large degree.
 However, when the weather gets extreme, there surely can be some consequences for your AC system!

 How Does Rain Affect Your AC System?

-Here in South Florida, we get almost 60 inches of rain per year!
+Here in South Florida, we get almost 60 inches of rain annually!
 But as you watch the rain fall from the comfort of your home, have you ever wondered if it could damage your AC unit?
-With heavy rainfall happening regularly (especially if a hurricane comes through) combined with the electrical components of your system, it’s not unreasonable to think something could go wrong.
+With heavy rainfall happening regularly (especially if a hurricane comes through) combined with your system’s electrical components, it’s not unreasonable to think something could go wrong.

-The truth is our air conditioners are built to withstand even the heaviest of downpours.
-Cooling systems are made of aluminum, copper, metal, and various other materials that are designed to put up with the inclement weather.
-The electrical components are well-contained, and even if rain is pouring for days, your air conditioner is protected.
-Rain only becomes a factor in severely flooding scenarios, when parts of the unit are submerged under water, and all modern AC units are built to handle even the worst of storms.
+Rain only becomes a factor in severely flooding scenarios when parts of the unit are submerged under water, and all modern AC units are built to handle even the worst of storms.
 However, it’s always a great idea to schedule regular maintenance appointments so a technician can ensure that no part of your system has been compromised.
 Suppose you live in an area especially prone to severe weather, such as hurricanes.

 Can Humidity Damage Your AC Unit?